-The metal flashing pieces are bent at a right angle with half of the flashing against the wall and the other half interwoven with or underneath the shingles of the abutting roof.
+The metal flashing pieces are bent at a right angle, with half of the flashing against the wall and the other half interwoven with or underneath the shingles of the abutting roof.
 The upturned leg of the step flashing is behind the vertical drainage plane (house wrap) on the wall or sealed to it with an adhesive membrane and sheathing tape.
-Metal flashing must be corrosion-resistant and at least 0.19-inches thick (2018 IRC Section R903.2.1).
+Metal flashing must be corrosion-resistant and at least 0.19 inches thick (2018 IRC Section R903.2.1).
 For asphalt shingle roofs, the IRC requires the base flashing against the vertical sidewall to be continuous or step flashing that is at least 4 inches high against the wall and 4 inches wide above the roofing underlayment (2018 IRC Section R905.2.8.3).
 Note that step flashing is typically pre-formed individual metal pieces with 5-inch legs (5 inches high by 5 inches wide) and 7 inches long (referred to as 5 by 7 step flashing or base flashing).
 For metal or rubber membrane roofs, continuous flashing is an alternative to step flashing.
-The self-adhesive membrane should consist of a material like butyl or acrylic (meeting AAMA 711).
-Refer to manufacturer’s details for installation.
+The self-adhesive membrane should consist of a material like a butyl or acrylic (meeting AAMA 711).
+Refer to the manufacturer’s details for installation.
 See IRC 2018 for the testing requirements for all the materials used.
 (IRC 2018 Section R903.2 Flashing, Section R905.2.8.3 Sidewall flashing, R908.6 Flashings for reroofing).

-Figures 2 and 3 show a front view of integration of a new strip of fully adhered air control transition membrane, new step or continuous flashing, new roof underlayment, and new cladding with the existing house wrap and siding.
+Figures 2 and 3 show a front view of the integration of a new strip of fully adhered air control transition membrane, new step or continuous flashing, new roof underlayment, and new cladding with the existing house wrap and siding.
 Figure 4 shows continuous L-metal flashing integrated with underlayment at roof-wall intersections.
 Figure 5 shows flashing at a roof-wall intersection with a CMU wall.
-Note Figures 4 and 5 are from the Insurance Institute for Building and Home Safety (IBHS) Fortified Home program which recommends that the metal drip edge be installed over the underlayment on roofs in hurricane and high-wind-prone regions.
+Note Figures 4 and 5 are from the Insurance Institute for Building and Home Safety (IBHS) Fortified Home program, which recommends that the metal drip edge be installed over the underlayment on roofs in hurricane and high-wind-prone regions.
 This is not consistent with shingle-fashion installation of roofing materials generally recommended as a good practice; however, IBHS reports that they have tested this with good results.
 Counter flashing could be installed to reduce disruption to the flow of rainwater off the roof here.
-Figures 6 through 11 show installation of the step and kick out flashing on a new home but many of the steps are similar.
+Figures 6 through 11 show the installation of the step and kick-out flashing on a new home but many of the steps are similar.

 How to Install Flashing at the Transition of a Wall to a Lower Roof